-The band used for the surgery is an adjustable, inflatable silicone ring which is placed around the stomach to divide it into 2 parts: a small, upper pouch and a larger, lower pouch.
-The upper pouch, being smaller, fills up quickly with food giving a feeling of fullness or satiety.
-This limits excessive intake of food and promotes weight loss.
-The Lap-Band surgery is a restrictive weight loss surgery and does not involve cutting or stapling of the stomach as do other bariatric surgeries.
+Laparoscopic adjustable gastric banding is a minimally invasive weight-loss surgery that is performed through small incisions in the upper abdomen.
+During the surgery, a band is wrapped around a part of the stomach to reduce its size that limits an individual’s food intake.
+The band used for the surgery is an inflatable, adjustable silicone ring which is placed around the stomach to divide it into two parts – a small, upper pouch and a larger, lower pouch.
+The upper pouch fills up quickly with food, giving a feeling of fullness and limiting food intake.
+The Lap-Band surgery is a restrictive weight loss surgery and does not involve cutting or stapling of the stomach like other bariatric surgeries.

-Lap-Band surgery is contraindicated or not recommended in patients with:
+Lap-Band surgery is not recommended for individuals with:

 - Severe heart, lung or liver diseases

-- History of auto immune diseases such as scleroderma or systemic lupus erythematous
+- History of autoimmune diseases such as systemic lupus erythematosus

 - Alcohol or drug addiction